documentationjs/documentation/docs/FAQ.md

   makes it possible to require documentation as part of your linting step, ensuring that new code doesn't lower documentation coverage.

+## Which files does documentation.js include?

+By default, `documentation.js` follows dependencies within your source tree and excludes `node_modules` from results.
+This is meant to include your application code automatically but avoid documenting the random npm modules you're using.

+This means that if you point `documentation.js` at your `index.js` file and that file uses `require` or `import` to include other source files, those source files will be documented too.

+You can customize this behavior by specifying the `--shallow` command-line option.
+With `--shallow` specified, dependendencies aren't followed: documentation.js documents only the files you explicitly name.

 ## Will adding JSDoc comments slow down my code?

 The short answer is "no".